MetalbolicX/vanrs/README.md

-# rescript-vanjs
+# VanRS

-> `rescript-vanjs` provides bindings for [VanJS](https://vanjs.org/), which is lightest, zero-dependency reactive UI framework in the JavaScript ecosystem.
+> `VanRS` provides bindings for [VanJS](https://vanjs.org/), which is lightest, zero-dependency reactive UI framework in the JavaScript ecosystem.
 By taking the advantage of the strongly-typed system of ReScript.

 **Supported Versions:**